ying-tang/help-documentation/_cinder/alternative_method_for_volume_encryption.md

 You will be prompted for the passphrase that you provided in Step 9.

-11) Write a file system to the device mapping `cryptsetup` you created in the previous step:
+Step 11) Write a file system to the device mapping `cryptsetup` you created in the previous step:

 {% highlight bash %}
 mkfs.ext4 /dev/mapper/data
 {% endhighlight %}

-12) Mount the device:
+Step 12) Mount the device:

 {% highlight bash %}
 mount -t ext4 /dev/mapper/data /mnt
 {% endhighlight %}

-13) Do a sanity check to make sure you can read and write to the mounted volume:
+Step 13) Do a sanity check to make sure you can read and write to the mounted volume:

 {% highlight bash%}
 sudo chmod 0667 /mnt